-For most homeowners, winter's cold weather means adjusting your home thermostat to maintain a comfortable temperature.
+For most homeowners, winter's cold weather means adjusting your thermostat to maintain a comfortable temperature.
 This, of course, raises your energy bill, so it's common to lower the thermostat when leaving for work each day.
 What you might not realize is this potentially makes life in the home difficult for those left behind — your pets.
-If you're interested in learning about how to keep pets comfortable while also controlling your energy bills, it helps to learn more about how your pet's body works.
+If you're interested in learning about how to keep pets comfortable while also controlling your energy bills, it helps to know more about how your pet's body works.

 For more tips on winter weather care for your pets, check out our Live Brighter Blog.*Hive services require broadband and Wi-Fi.
 Terms apply.